‘Fatal Defense’: Lifetime Self-Defense Movie Thriller, Starring Ashley Scott

 Self-Defense True Story

-- In 2011, Richmond, Hill, self-defense instructor at the Tsunami Club got himself in hot water when he was charged with assaulting four of his students.
+- In 2011, a Richmond, Hill, self-defense instructor at the Tsunami Club got himself in hot water when he was charged with assaulting four of his students.
 The 57-year-old martial arts teacher, known as Viktor Sokolovski, was said to have used too much force in his classroom training with children ranging from 6-14.
 The case came to the attention of police after a female parent came forward with the complaint.
 The judge ended up throwing out the case against the Russian-born Judo master, Vancouver 24 Hours reported.

 - In 2016, David Isaiah Soto sexually assaulted two underage boys at Vidaurri Park in Texas.
-The 20-year-old was supposed to be teaching the boys self-defense classes.
+The 20-year-old was supposed to be teaching the boys’ self-defense classes.
 Instead, he lured them to another area of the park, where authorities say the assaults took place, according to My San Antonio.

 Fatal Defense on Lifetime is produced by Maple Island Films and distributed by Daro Film.
 Filming took place in Los Angeles, California.
 According to the Internet Movie Database, the executive producers of Fatal Defense are Pierre-Andre Rochet and Jason Schmid.